1. Outstanding Graduate Student Instructor Awards

 Statement of Teaching Philosophy

 The nomination dossier must include the student’s statement of teaching philosophy.
-This should be a well-structured and carefully articulated statement of up to 600 words that provides context and concrete examples of the teaching philosophy and that addresses the nominee’s:
+This should be a well-structured and carefully articulated statement of up to 600 words (statements longer than 600 words may not be reviewed in full by the committee) that provides context and concrete examples of the teaching philosophy and that addresses the nominee’s:

 • Goals for student learning